This article applies to the following Customer Insights roles: Developer

-As we learned previously, the elements that you add to a Dashboard - the charts, the tables, the messages, and whatever else can be added to a Dashboard - are referred to as tiles: if you want to display a chart showing user registrations on a Dashboard, then you’re going to have to create a tile to house that visualization.
+As we learned elsewhere, the elements that you add to a Dashboard - the charts, the tables, the messages, and whatever else can be added to a Dashboard - are referred to as tiles: if you want to display a chart showing user registrations then you’re going to have to create a tile to house that visualization.
 Admittedly, you also have to decide what kind of tile you want to use to house that visualization.
 But we’ll explain all that in a moment.

 Before we do that, let’s talk about getting your Dashboard “tile ready” the first place.
 To add a tile to a Dashboard, you first have to put the Dashboard into edit mode.
 Fortunately, that’s easy; all you have to do there is click the Edit button:

 After you’re in edit mode, you’ll see a tool bar that looks like this:

 As you might have guessed, this tool bar is used to add tiles to the Dashboard and to configure Dashboard items.
 In the next few sections of this documentation, we’ll cover all these tasks, including:

 - Adding a Query Tile to a Dashboard